ropensci/rentrez/README.md

-Other options include `verbose()` which prints a detailed account of what's going on during a request, `timeout()` which sets the number of seconds to wait for a response before giving up, and, in the development version of `httr`, `progress()` which prints a simle progress bar to screen.
+Other options include `verbose()` which prints a detailed account of what's going on during a request, `timeout()` which sets the number of seconds to wait for a response before giving up, and, in the development version of `httr`, `progress()` which prints a progress bar to screen.

-`rentrez` functions will also be effected by global `httr` configurations set by `httr::set_config()`.
-For example, it's possible to have all calls to Eutils pass through proxy and produce verbose output
+`rentrez` functions will also be effected by the global `httr` configuration set by `httr::set_config()`.
+For example, it's possible to have all calls to Eutils pass through a proxy and produce verbose output

 ```r
 httr::set_config(use_proxy("0.0.0.0", port=80,username="user", password="****"),